Winner of the 2012 U.S. Water Prize

 Awareness of and respect for water resources can encourage a personal, lifelong commitment of responsibility and positive community participation.

-Download these free resources from Project WET:
+Download free resources

-- When Should You Wash Your Hands coloring page and Poster
+- When Should You Wash Your Hands coloring page and Poster.

 What Project WET offers